This is the third and final part of my 2017 Keto anniversary feature write up. Read the first part here.

 But How “essential” is it for such a supplement?
 I’d say not by any means of it as “Ultra-Mega-Hyper-Crucially-Every-Meal-Every-Minute/Hour-Of-My-Lifetime-Thus-Far” – “essential”.

-Here are such sample “repercussions”; from me having religiously (or should I say “Institutionally”) maintaining a high fibre intakes (both insoluble and soluble forms).
-From very bad flatulence/gas (lingering for days on end even after up to three days of SKD <35g of carbs reentry), to (surprise!) quite bad constipation, to mind-numbness / tiredness, sluggishness.
+Here are my sample “repercussions” having religiously following to conventional dogma of “Fibre is good”.
+From very bad flatulence/gas (lingering for days on end even after up to three days of SKD <35g of carbs reentry).
+To (surprise!) quite bad constipation, to mind-numbness / tiredness, sluggishness.
 And get this….mineral depletion symptoms (to think that my second year of Keto I’d be immune…).
 Particularly if I were to implement psyllium husks; I feel more as though as something is just “sitting” there.
-Rather than how I usually would expect my body to actually use everything I chew to some metabolic use.

 Is CKD the best of both worlds (carbs + fat mobilisation) for all skinny-fats?